 The Japanese kanji for crisis (above) comprises two symbols: one representing danger and the other ‘opportunity’.
 It is a familiar refrain from our busy clients that they never have time to turn their attention to their own finances.
-We have already seen a surge in the number of enquiries from people taking the coronavirus slowdown as an opportunity to strengthen control of their financial affairs or simply tidy them up.
+We had seen a surge in the number of inquiries from people taking the coronavirus slowdown as an opportunity to strengthen control of their financial affairs or simply tidy them up.

 Private Capital clients will hopefully be further ahead than most in having their finances well set up but if you, family or friends want to look closer at any aspect covered, our advisers would be delighted to assist.
 As financial planners, we are passionate about helping people organise and improve their lives, so as well as assisting clients, we have undertaken to try to help anyone during the crisis.
 We are here to listen, advise, introduce others or simply point in the right direction where help can be found.

 Several of these areas are one-off improvements that, once arranged, run for life.
 Now is a great time to get yourself set up for lifelong simplicity, control and excellence in every financial area.

 Other blog posts you may find interesting:

 - Should I pay Voluntary National Insurance Contributions whilst Residing in Hong Kong?